-If you start on Linux with your fresh new Raspberry Pi, this could help you understand better
+I want to start with some reminders about Linux systems.
+If you start on Linux with your fresh new Raspberry Pi, the reminders below could help you understand better.

 What is “root”?

-On Linux operating systems, “root” is the administrator user
+On Linux operating systems, “root” is the administrator user.

-On Windows you have the “Administrator” account (and most of the time anyone is admin), on Linux it’s “root”
+On Windows, you have the “Administrator” account (and most of the time anyone is admin), on Linux, it’s “root”.

-If you want to create files in /etc, reboot the system, change the network configuration, you need root privileges
+This user has all permissions on the system.
+If you want to create files in /etc, reboot the system, or change the network configuration, you need root privileges.

-But developers have changed this by asking to create a standard user in the installation process, with no direct privileges
+At the beginning of the Linux history, you got root access directly after the installation.
+But developers have changed this by asking to create a standard user in the installation process, and this user has no direct privileges.

 Why did Debian developers hide it?

-So it was easy to break something, and also as everyone log as root, you can’t know who change something, it’s only “root”
+Before this, everyone used root, and mainly only root.
+So it was easy to break something, and also as everyone logs as root, you don’t know who changed something, as it’s only “root”.

-How to use sudo?
+How to use sudo

 Here is an example:

-So the first command failed with “authentication required”, but the second is ok
+You need root privileges to stop your Raspberry Pi.
+The first command failed with “authentication required”, but the second is ok.

 There is a way to switch from your user to root user:

-Without a parameter, it gives you the root terminal, but you need sudo to run this command
+Without a parameter, it gives you the root terminal, but you need sudo to run this command.

 Here is an example: